-- "Use the Power Button for Orderly Shutdown" on page 176 - "Use the Oracle ILOM CLI for Orderly Shutdown" on page 176 - "Use the Power Button for Immediate Shutdown" on page 178
+- "Use the Power Button for Orderly Shutdown" on page 152 - "Use the Oracle ILOM Command-Line Interface for Orderly Shutdown" on page 153

-Powering Off the Server for Immediate Shutdown
+Power Off the Server for Immediate Shutdown

-Use the procedures in one of the following sections to perform an immediate shutdown.
+Use one of the following procedures to perform an immediate shutdown.
 This method will cause any unsaved data on the server to be lost.